bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 To minimize problems, your applications may want to collect data from at least two separate sources and compare them to see how much they differ.
 If the difference is substantial, your applications can enter a safe mode until a human is able to evaluate the situation.

-You may also want to program your applications to enter a safe mode if exchange rates are rapidly increasing or decreasing, indicating a possible problem in the Bitcoin market which could make it difficult to spend any satoshis received today.
+You may also want to program your applications to enter a safe mode if exchange rates are rapidly increasing or decreasing, indicating a possible problem in the DigiByte market which could make it difficult to spend any satoshis received today.

-Exchange rates lie outside the control of Bitcoin and related technologies, so there are no new or planned technologies which will make it significantly easier for your program to correctly convert order totals from :ref:`fiat <term-fiat>` into satoshis.
+Exchange rates lie outside the control of DigiByte and related technologies, so there are no new or planned technologies which will make it significantly easier for your program to correctly convert order totals from :ref:`fiat <term-fiat>` into satoshis.

 Because the exchange rate fluctuates over time, order totals pegged to :ref:`fiat <term-fiat>` must expire to prevent spenders from delaying payment in the hope that satoshis will drop in price.
 Most widely-used payment processing systems currently expire their invoices after 10 to 20 minutes.